deciduously/music/post.md

 // TODO to/from Pitch here

 The notes are C-indexed, for better or for worse, so `Note::default()` should return that variant.
-I did a bare-minimum amount of research and found two [fuzzy](https://ibreathemusic.com/forums/showthread.php?18520-Why-did-C-become-the-middle-note-Why-not-middle-A) [sources](http://ars-nova.com/Theory%20Q&A/Q65.html) that both boil down to "unfortunate historical accident".
-The letters were originally numbered from A, of course, but got mapped to frequencies well before the modern modes we use now were honed and refined from previous systems.
-We ended up somewhat arbitrarily with this system based around what ended up being C, not A.
+We'll talk more about why it's C and not A after learning about Modes below.
+Don't worry, it's suitably disappointing.

 The [accidentals](https://en.wikipedia.org/wiki/Accidental_(music)) are represented in strings as `♭` for flat or `#` for sharp, which lower or raise the note by one semitone (or `Interval::Min2`) respectively.
 This does produce 14 possible values for 12 possible semitones - the exceptions are wherever there's no black key in between two white keys.  `F♭` should parse as `E` and `B#` should parse as `C`.
 Thankfully, we've already programmed it to do that!  // TODO have we??